We accept Apple Pay Google Pay Quick and secure payment options.

 Many civilizations strive to achieve equality in justice processes.
 However, achieving absolute parity remains an elusive goal.
 In this case, the article “Two Principles of Justice” by John Rawls presents hypotheses that people can embrace in promoting equality.
 Moreover, Rawls argues that all individuals must access equal liberty and social and economic opportunities.
 In turn, this example of writing a critical analysis essay shows that two principles appear vague since such statements may not lead to justifiable outcomes.
 Hence, scholars should focus on defining specific liberties that promote equality.

 • Rawls, J. (1971).
 Two principles of justice.
-In a theory of justice (pp. 1017–1024).
+In A theory of justice (pp. 1017–1024).
 Harvard University Press.

 • (Rawls, 1971).